 Advocating for authentic reading and writing instruction in all English classes.
 We all like choice.
 We all benefit from communities where we feel validated, encouraged, and compelled to grow.
 As educators, we all want students to enjoy learning.
 A workshop pedagogy helps.
 Many educators make the move to readers-writers workshop for their students who struggle because they know when children are readers they are usually better thinkers and better writers.
 Often, they are better citizens.
 Imagine the possibilities if we transform instruction by moving to readers and writers workshop for our proficient and advanced students, too.
-A workshop, student-centered, inquiry-based pedagogy that allows students to grow into their identities as readers and writers works in ALL classrooms for all students, ELL, G/T, gen ed, honors, AP.
+A workshop, student-centered, inquiry-based pedagogy that allows students to grow into their identities as readers and writers works in ALL classrooms for all students, ELL, G/T, gen ed, honors, and AP.
 I know.
 I’ve done it.
 My hope is that my team and I here at 3TT can help others who are shifting the paradigm, embracing self-selected independent reading, modeling authentic reading and writing practices, and changing the world.
 One reader and writer at a time.
 How can we help?

 National Writing Project / North Star of Texas Writing Project/ National Council of Teachers of English, Chair Nominating Committee 2015-2016 / Texas Council of Teachers of English Language Arts/ North Texas Council of Teachers of English Language Arts, President 2015-2016/International Reading Association

 Adams, M., Rasmussen, A., & Cato, H. (2011, Summer).
 An Educational Chop Shop (Nothing Illegal – Just a a Classroom Overhaul): Moving Learning for the Grade to Learning for Life.
 English in Texas, 41.1, 50-56.

 All posts by Amy ©Amy Rasmussen, 2011 – 2018